 The financial statements have been prepared in accordance with Luxembourg regulations relating to Undertakings for Collective Investment.

-The financial statements have been prepared based on the last official Net Asset Value of the period which has been calculated on 30 December 2019 with the prices as of that date.
+The Financial Statements have been prepared based on last official Net Asset Value of the year which has been calculated on 30 December 2019 with the prices as of that date.

 Investments: